sudar/RTuinOS/doc/manual/readMe.txt

 The manual is written in LaTeX.
 The applied TeX compiler is MikTeX (MiKTeX-pdfTeX 2.9.3962 (1.40.11) (MiKTeX 2.9)).
-This tool needs to be installed; pdflatex.exe needs to be found in the Windows search path.
+This tool needs to be installed; pdflatex.exe needs to be found on the Windows search path.

 Once the environment is set up you just need to open a Command Prompt (or Powershell), cd here into directory manual and type: